Slaviiiii/react-music-project/README.md

 - Run npm install in the client folder.
 - Run npm start in the same folder.
 - Run node server.js in the server folder.

-### Disclaimer :
-This project is still in development.